mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

     c.
 Perhaps we change Submit button to *Start Again* so that user does not get confused and try to Submit bets a second time.

+1. Once bet has confirmed by the system, the Submit button should change to a disable button called *Confirmed* and leave it at that.
+There was a time when this spec considered applying additional bets on top of the one just confirmed, on the same panel, but we no longer have time for that.

 1. Submit must occur by AJAX callback so as to a) meet requirement of the project per professor and 2) so that screen does not have to flash as it reloads all other live panels (one panel per game).
 The AJAX call should only result in the current panel refreshing.

+1. Leaving the page to say Fund Account and then returning to the page to resume betting will result in all entered data, confirmed and unconfirmed, vanishing from the page.
+We do not have time to sessionize this page data at this point.

 1. Panel is shown in its already smallest dimension with only one panel stationed horizontally per row.
 On larger screens the panels should to